Present bias

 Present bias is the tendency to settle for a smaller present reward rather than wait for a larger future reward, in a trade-off situation.
 It describes the trend of overvaluing immediate rewards, while putting less worth in long-term consequences.
 The present bias can be used as a measure for self-control, which is a trait related to the prediction of secure life outcomes.
 In the field of behavioral economics, present bias is related to hyperbolic discounting, which differ in time consistency.

 History

 Even though the term of present bias was not introduced until the 1950s, the core idea of immediate gratification was already addressed in Ancient Greece.
-A historical record of a display of concern regarding procrastination is known from the Greek poet Hesiod, who wrote:

-"Do not put your work off till to-morrow and the day after; for a sluggish worker does not fill his barn, nor one who puts off his work: industry makes work go well, but a man who puts off work is always at hand-grips with ruin."
+A historical record of a display of concern regarding procrastination is known from the Greek poet Hesiod, who wrote: "Do not put your work off till to-morrow and the day after; for a sluggish worker does not fill his barn, nor one who puts off his work: industry makes work go well, but a man who puts off work is always at hand-grips with ruin."

 Present bias and economics

 The term of present bias was coined in the second half of the 20th century.
 In the 1930s economic research started investigating time preferences.
-The findings led to the model of exponential discounting, thus time consistent discounting.
-However, later research led to the conclusion that time preferences were indeed not consistent, but inconsistent.
+The findings led to the model of exponential discounting, thus time consistent discounting; however, later research led to the conclusion that time preferences were not consistent but inconsistent.
 In other words, people were found to prefer immediate advantages to future advantages in that their discount over a short period of time falls rapidly, while falling less the more the rewards are in the future.
 Therefore, people are biased towards the present.
 As a result, Phelps and Pollak introduced the quasi-hyperbolic model in 1968.
 In economics, present bias is therefore a model of discounting.
 Only when the preference for the present is time inconsistent do we call it biased.
-In recent years, the concept of present bias has also found its way into research concerning law and criminal justice.
+Into the 2010s, the concept of present bias has also found its way into research concerning law and criminal justice.